mdabir1203/42-Exam-Concepts/README.md

 # 42_Exam_Concepts
-Concepts about the exam problems and offfering various optimized solution
+Concepts about the exam problems and discussion about various optimized solution